My Vegan Foodie guide to Budapest, Hungary

 new-york-cafe-budapest

 This is truly the most beautiful cafe in the world.
 Opulent, gilded and it feels like being inside a dream while sipping on your tea.
 When I was there we went for high tea, and as New York Cafe serves, coffee, cakes and Hungarian cuisine we had to pre-order a vegan version.
-They do accommodate allergies or food choices, just call a head and make a reservation.
-You can get into New York cafe without one, however I do recommend to book a table.
+They do accommodate allergies or food choices, just call ahead and make a reservation.
+You can get into New York cafe without one, however, I do recommend booking a table.

-This is such an wonderful experience with the setting, the service and the ambiance of the surroundings.
+This is such a wonderful experience with the setting, the service and the ambience of the surroundings.

 Located: